Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/ai-tab-completers-are-saving-me-hours-of-work.md

 What makes this powerful is something called beam search.
 Instead of just picking the single most likely next token, the model considers multiple possible sequences simultaneously and ranks them by probability.
 That's why you can cycle through alternative suggestions if the first one isn't quite right.

-## Where the Time Savings Come From
+## Where the time savings come from

 - **It eliminates context switching.** The biggest time sink in coding isn't typing, it's stopping to Google syntax, looking up documentation, or trying to remember how you solved a similar problem last week.
 The AI handles that by suggesting the right pattern immediately.
 - **It handles boilerplate instantly.** Setting up a new React component with all the imports, prop types, and structure?
 That used to take me a few minutes.
 Now it's seconds.
 The AI knows the patterns and fills them in.